martinwheatman/enguageMirror/doc/httpd.md

 ### JusTalk
-There is a Chome Extension, called [JusTalk](https://chrome.google.com/webstore/detail/lets-justalk-to-the-web/leoimjokapbleghdnkgnomeoaaabhaco?hl=en-GB), which interprets a hardcoded repretoire of utterances concerned with navigation and page interaction (e.g. "goto the bbc dot co dot uk" and "set the value of name to martin" and "click on the ok button")
+There is a Chome Extension, called [JusTalk](https://chrome.google.com/webstore/detail/lets-justalk-to-the-web/leoimjokapbleghdnkgnomeoaaabhaco?hl=en-GB), which interprets a hardcoded repretoire of utterances concerned with web navigation and page interaction (e.g. "goto the bbc dot co dot uk", "set the value of name to martin" and "click on the ok button")

 A development of this Chrome Extension can be found within the Enguage repo which also attempts to send the utterance to the current website if it is not understood by JusTalk.
 This allows a developer to interact with their repertoires locally, through the Chrome text-to-speech service, rather than in Android.